 A physical therapist assistant should possess the ability to be a self-motivated individual that can think on their feet.
 They should be willing to perfect their verbal, non-verbal and written skills to effectively communicate with persons of all ages and cultural backgrounds.
-One needs to be willing to invest a high degree of both physical and emotional energy into this career.
+Applicants to the PTA program need to be willing to invest a high degree of both physical and emotional energy into this career.

 Others who work in the rehabilitation field include occupational therapy assistants, recreational therapists, athletic trainers, exercise physiologists and respiratory therapists.

-Upon successful completion of the physical therapist assistant program, the graduate is eligible to apply for a TN license.
-A part of this license procedure is passing a national examination.
+Upon successful completion of the Physical Therapist Assistant Program, the graduate is eligible to take the licensure examination and apply for a license to practice as a PTA in Tennessee.
 Graduates of the Roane State Community College Physical Therapist Assistant (PTA) Program have passed this exam the first time at a 97% rate since 2010.

-The Physical Therapist Assistant Program is taught on the Oak Ridge Branch Campus.
+Classes taken during the second year of The Physical Therapist Assistant Program meet on the Oak Ridge Branch Campus.
 All didactic and laboratory work is offered on this campus.
-Clinical experience is gained utilizing nearly fifty off campus sites.
+Clinical experience is gained utilizing over sixty off campus sites.
 Most of these sites are located in and around the greater Knoxville area.